Shenkuu Tangram

 That's either a Jetsam or a very uncomfortable Lenny...

 Your goal in Shenkuu Tangram is to fit all of the shapes into the outline in the cloud to complete a Neopet or Petpet design.
 In Normal Mode, you have two minutes to complete each puzzle, and running out of time will result in a game over.
 While you only have access to one piece at a time, if you're unsure where you want to place it, you can set it in the gray box on the left to receive the next piece.
-The Normal and Zen modes also feature a Hint button, which will highlight where a random shape should go in the puzzle.
+The Normal and Zen Modes also feature a Hint button, which will highlight where a random shape should go in the puzzle.
 You're given a total of three hints for the entire game.

 In Hard Mode, you're not timed, but the shapes will appear and fall at a constant rate, the speed of which increases with each level.
 If the "miss" counter in the bottom left corner reaches four, either by shapes reaching the bottom of the screen or you mis-placing them, it will be game over.
 Zen Mode gives you access to all pieces immediately, and there is no way to lose, making it ideal for practicing.